 Sigtool is only partially useful because it only detects the last part of a real signature.
-It will fail for multipart signatures (mutating viruses).
+It will fail for multipart signatures (eg. those used to detect mutating viruses).
 Sigtool can use third party software to create a signature from an infected file.
-The following example uses ClamAV: 1
+In some cases you may use it to create a temporary signature but you have to make sure your commercial scanner's license does not disallow sigtool usage!
+1.